-Admitted students may transfer a maximum of six semester credits (not included in another degree) from other institutions towards Ph.D. degree requirements.
+Admitted students may transfer a maximum of 12 semester credits (not included in another degree) from other institutions towards Ph.D. degree requirements, subject to the approval of the Doctoral Committee.
 Admitted students must demonstrate competence in the following areas: descriptive statistics with regression, applied microeconomics and policy analysis, organization theory and design, social science research methods, and personnel and workplace issues.
 The Program Coordinator may assign specific coursework to students with deficiencies in any of the above mentioned areas.